-The Data Studio is held each Wednesday 1:00-2:30pm during fall, winter, and spring quarters.
+The Data Studio is held each Wednesday from 1:30 until 3:00pm during the fall, winter, and spring quarters of the academic year.
 Consult the schedule below for the location of each session.
-Students may register for BIODS 232, but all are welcome to attend.
+Students may participate by enrolling in BIODS 232 for an introduction to the art of statistical consultation and practicum working on projects with a biomedical researcher.
+All are welcome to attend.
+Click here to sign up for our mailing list.

 Currently scheduled topics are listed below, followed by links to topics and summaries from previous quarters.
-Click here to sign up for our mailing list.

-|4/7||Data Studio Office Hour||
+|9/22||Data Studio Office Hour||

 Reserve a Data Studio Office Hour session by completing the Registration Form.
-Sessions are 15 minutes long but might be extended at the discretion of the coordinator.
+Sessions are at least 15 minutes long but might be extended at the discretion of the coordinator.
 If you register for a session, please be present at the start time on Wednesday.

 INVESTIGATORS: Theresa Lii, MD, and Boris Heifets, MD, PhD, Anesthesiology, Perioperative, and Pain Medicine